-Note: We've seen some reports that the 43 inch model might have an IPS panel.
+Note: We've seen some reports that the 43 inch model has an IPS panel in some regions.
 If this is the case, we expect it to have much lower contrast but better viewing angles.

 This TV has great peak brightness in SDR.
 It's about as bright as the Sony X90J, but not as bright as the Hisense U8G.
 There's no noticeable variation in peak brightness with different content, which is great.

 We measured the SDR brightness after calibration in the 'Custom' Picture Mode, with Brightness at max, Contrast at '90', and Color Tone set to 'Expert 1'.

 If you want a slightly brighter image, the 'Vivid' Picture Mode with Contrast at 'Max' results in a slightly brighter image, but this mode is less accurate.

 Although the Sony X85J uses a direct-lit backlight similar to the Sony X90J, there's no local dimming feature.
 The video is for reference only, so you can see how the local dimming feature on other displays compares to one without local dimming.
 If you prefer something with local dimming, then look into the TCL 5 Series/S546 2021 QLED.

 Unlike the Sony X90J, this TV doesn't have a local dimming feature.
 The video is for reference only, so you can see how the local dimming feature on other displays compares to one without local dimming.

 The Sony X85J has decent peak brightness in HDR.
 It's bright enough to deliver an impact HDR experience with most content, but small highlights aren't bright enough to stand out the way the director intended.